Installing rTASSEL

 With the terminal

-Once downloaded, you can run rTASSEL
+Once downloaded, you can run rTASSEL from a terminal

 window: